top of page

 At What Times Does a Location Experience Peak Sun Hours?

-A location generally receives the most solar energy during clear skies when the sun is high in the sky, usually around midday.
-This is when sun intensity by hour is at its peak, resulting in the most direct and intense sunlight, which maximizes solar irradiance and energy production.
+You’ll typically receive the most solar energy when the skies are clear, and the sun is high in the sky, usually around midday.
+This is when the sun’s intensity is at its peak, providing the most direct and intense sunlight.
+During this time, solar irradiance and energy production are maximized, which is ideal for your solar panels.

-Locations closer to the equator also experience more consistent and intense sunlight throughout the year than those farther away.
-However, factors such as cloud cover and atmospheric pollution can impact the amount of solar energy received at any given time.
+Locations closer to the equator tend to get more consistent and intense sunlight year-round compared to areas farther away.
+However, factors like cloud cover and atmospheric pollution can also affect the amount of solar energy you get at any given time, impacting peak sunlight hours.

 Do Solar System Production Estimates Take Peak Sun Hours Into Account?